Early Childhood Education Program

 Imaginative play, inside and outside the classroom, puppet plays and storytelling, watercolor painting, crafts, eurythmy, and snack preparation form a rhythm to the day and throughout the week that is enhanced by seasonal celebrations and festivals.
 Healthy movement and creative play in the early childhood years are key to laying the foundation for later academic work.

-The Early Childhood Program at SMWS consists of our Fairy Blossom Parent-Child classes, and three mixed age licensed Pre-K/Kindergarten classes—Lark Song, Red Rose and White Dove—that meet five days a week from 8:30am to 12:30pm, followed by a licensed extended day program from 12:30 to 3:00pm.
+The Early Childhood Program at SMWS consists of our Fairy Blossom Parent-Child classes, and three mixed age licensed Pre-K/Kindergarten classes—Lark Song, Red Rose and White Dove—that meet five days a week, with full and half day options.